 \section{Corollaries, examples and applications}

-To state the results concerning the Picard functors, we need some finiteness notions for non representable functors or non algebraic stacks.
+To state the results concerning the Picard functors, we need some finiteness notions for non-representable functors or non-algebraic stacks.
 The paragraph~\ref{prelim} is devoted to the definitions and elementary properties of these notions.